 Engagement & Impact

-Title of presentation: Utilising a multi-disciplinary approach to enhance the physical and psychological learning of the dance student, Conference title: Higher Education Academcy conference of Humanities, Place/location of conference: Glasgow, Scotland, Presentation type: Oral presentation
+Utilising a multi-disciplinary approach to enhance the physical and psychological learning of the dance student, Higher Education Academcy conference of Humanities, Glasgow, Scotland, Oral presentation

-Title of presentation: Shapeshifting: An exploration of the morphing tutor - student relationship within the concept of student centred learning, Conference title: Higher Education Academy: Heroes and Monsters: extra-ordinary tales of learning, Place/location of conference: Salford, England, Presentation type: Oral presentation
+Shapeshifting: An exploration of the morphing tutor - student relationship within the concept of student centred learning, Higher Education Academy: Heroes and Monsters: extra-ordinary tales of learning, Salford, England, Oral presentation

-Title of presentation: Innovations in practice: The Wild Bunch Tales from the North West, Conference title: Higher Education Academy Storyville: Exploring Narratives of learning and teaching, Place/location of conference: Brighton, England, Presentation type: Oral presentation
+Innovations in practice: The Wild Bunch Tales from the North West, Higher Education Academy Storyville: Exploring Narratives of learning and teaching, Brighton, England, Oral presentation

 Membership of professional bodies: